 Phil Greer Lifetime Achievement Winners

-2016 Winner: Gayle Gustafson, VP Lending at Rivermark Community CU in Beaverton, Ore.
+2016 Award Winner: Gayle Gustafson, VP Lending at Rivermark Community CU in Beaverton, Ore.

 “In Gayle, we see a resolute, savvy lending leader reminiscent of Phil Greer,” said Bob Stowell, CUNA Lending Council Chair and SVP/Chief Strategy Officer, Firefly CU.
 “Professionals like her are what separate the credit union movement from other financial services options, and we are honored to present her this award.”